 We depend in part on legislation and government policies that support energy efficiency and renewable energy projects that enhance the economic feasibility of our energy efficiency services and small-scale renewable energy projects.
 This support includes legislation and regulations that authorize and regulate the manner in which certain governmental entities do business with us; encourage or subsidize governmental procurement of our services; encourage or in some cases require other customers to procure power from renewable or low-emission sources, to reduce their electricity use or otherwise to procure our services; and provide us with tax and other incentives that reduce our costs or increase our revenues.
-In addition, the U.S. government generally has not taken action to materially burden the international supply chain, which has been important to the development of renewable energy facilities at acceptable prices.
+In addition, the U.S. government historically has not taken action to materially burden the international supply chain, which has been important to the development of renewable energy facilities at acceptable prices.
 Any reductions or modifications to, or the elimination of, governmental incentives or policies that support renewable energy or the imposition of additional taxes, tariffs, duties or other assessments on renewable energy or the equipment necessary to generate or deliver it, could result in, among other things, the lack of a satisfactory market for the development and/or financing of renewable energy projects, or adversely impact our ability to complete projects for existing customers and obtain project commitments from new customers.
-If the U.S. Supreme Court restricts federal agencies' ability to interpret vague or broad legislation this could also negatively impact the market for the projects and services we provide and our ability to finance them.
+Recent executive orders directing the review and potential termination of funds appropriated through the IRA and the IIJA may result in delays or cancellations of our projects and existing contracts, adversely affecting our financial condition and results of operations.

-For example, recent guidance issued by the Treasury Department and the IRS specified certain types of RNG equipment that is ineligible for the ITC could negatively impact the profitability of our RNG business and our ability to finance our RNG projects.
-Additionally, import duties or other import restrictions could restrict the global supply of, and raise prices for, supplies needed for our business, such as polysilicon and solar products, batteries, and semiconductors.
-Such duties or restrictions could increase the overall cost of our product offerings and reduce our ability to offer competitive pricing in certain markets.
-For example, in August 2023, the U.S. Department of Commerce issued a final ruling in the Auxin Solar trade case that will lead to higher tariffs on certain imported solar products from Malaysia, Vietnam, Thailand, and Cambodia beginning in June 2024.
-Similarly, other changes in trade regulations or the enforcement of the Uyghur Forced Labor Prevention Act could increase demand and thereby increase prices for compliant products needed for project development.
+There is limited Battery Energy Storage System ("BESS") supply capacity outside of China and a significant portion of electrical equipment used in our offerings are imported from Canada and Mexico and we also use a significant amount of imported steel in our products.
+Import duties or other import restrictions, including the Uyghur Forced Labor Protection Act, restrict the global supply of, and raise prices for, supplies needed for our business.
+Such duties or restrictions has increased and may further increase the overall cost of our product offerings and reduce our ability to offer competitive pricing in certain markets or cause our suppliers to cancel their supply contracts with us.
+With the 'America First' trade policy tariffs have been imposed on components needed for our offerings, and additional tariffs may come into effect.
+These tariffs, restrictions may cause strained trade relations and affect our ability to source materials and products and result in procurement schedule delays, increased costs and operational challenges and decreased demand for our offerings.
 Failure to comply with trade restrictions and other governmental restrictions could subject us to fines and penalties.
 This could have a negative impact on our business and results of operation.

 Due to the uncertainty in the regulatory and legislative processes, we cannot determine the effect any such legislation and regulation may have on our products and operations.